France in the Eurovision Song Contest 2009: Internal selection

-France 3 announced in late 2008 that the French entry for the 2009 Eurovision Song Contest would be selected internally.
+France 3 announced in late 2008 that the French entry for the 2009 Eurovision Song Contest would be selected internally after requesting proposals from record companies.
 The organisation of the internal selection was headed by the French Head of Delegation for the Eurovision Song Contest Bruno Berberes.
-The French broadcaster requested proposals from record companies and shortlisted 32 entries from the received submissions to advance to the next stage, which involved a fifteen-member selection committee.
+Among the artists considered by France 3 before the broadcaster finalised their decision internally included Caprice, Cindy Sander and Mourad Bouraoui.

-On 28 January 2009, France 3 announced that the French entrant for the Eurovision Song Contest 2009 would be Patricia Kaas.
+On 28 January 2009, it was announced during the France 3 talk show programme Vivement dimanche, hosted by Michel Drucker, that the French entrant for the Eurovision Song Contest 2009 would be Patricia Kaas.
 Information that Kaas would represent France at the Eurovision Song Contest 2009 was leaked on 10 January 2009 by Belgian newspaper La Meuse.
-Her song "Et s'il fallait le faire" was written by Fred Blondin and Anse Lazio and was edited and remixed at the request of the French broadcaster since the song exceeded three minutes in its original version, which had already been released as the first single from Kaas' recent album.
-The new edit, made particularly with the contest in mind, was released as a single in France, Belgium, Switzerland and Germany on 1 February 2009, and was formally presented to the public on 9 February during a press conference held in Paris.
+Her song "Et s'il fallait le faire" was written by Fred Blondin and Anse Lazio, and was edited and remixed at the request of the French broadcaster since the song exceeded three minutes in its original version which had already been released as the first single from her forthcoming album Kabaret.
+The entry was formally presented to the public on 9 February 2009 during a press conference held at the Headquarters of France 3 in Paris.